As a property owner in Florida, homestead exemption is one way to reduce the amount of real estate taxes you pay on your

 - Owners who have transferred the interest of their residential property into a trust must have a "Trust Certificate" completed by their attorney.
 The Property Appraiser must be able to determine who has current beneficial interest in the trust in order to determine who may be eligible to qualify for homestead exemption.
 This form is available in our office or on our website.

 - If you are not a U.S. citizen and have a permanent resident card, you may qualify for homestead exemption.
 You must bring in your permanent resident card.

 Listed below are examples of common things that may cause you to lose your homestead exemption:

 - Renting your home for more than 30 days per calendar year, for 2 consecutive years.
 To determine if you are renting properly, please review the flowchart: Can I rent my homestead property?

 - Maintain or obtain an out-of-state residency based tax exemption, reduction, benefit, credit, etc. (e.g. STAR in NY, a veteran's exemption, the Massachusetts declaration of homestead, etc.) This requirement applies to jointly held property by married couples even if only one applies for homestead here and the other applies for the out-of-state tax credit.
 If you are in this category presently, you must cancel your out-of-state tax benefit effective January 1 of the year you apply for homestead exemption here.
-If either husband or wife own other Florida property, even individually, only one property can have the homestead exemption.
+If either spouse own other Florida property, even individually, only one property can have the homestead exemption.